-Increase/decrease in Euro, GBP and other rates to the QR
+Increase/decrea se in Euro, GBP and other rates to the QR Effect on profit before tax

-2018 +/- 3% +/- 5,088
+2018 +/- 3% + /- 5,088

 2017 +/- 3% +/- 15,890

 Liquidity risk

 Liquidity risk is the risk that the Group will not be able to meet its obligations as they fall due.
 The Group's approach to managing liquidity risk is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's operations and reputation.